-Food intolerances and allergies seem to be on the rise in the 21st century and many children suffer coughs and asthma that can be prevented by good nutrition suitable for their individual metabolism.
-General good nutrition, as described above, gives a good starting point, but many valuable foods trigger allergies in susceptible children.
-Lactose intolerance is fairly common – people with this problem are unable to eat any cow’s milk products (such as milk, most cheese, or milk chocolate).
+Food intolerances and allergies seem to be on the rise in the 21st century.
+Many children suffer coughs and asthma that can be prevented by good nutrition suitable for their individual metabolism.
+General good nutrition, as described above, gives a good starting point.
+But many valuable foods can also trigger allergies in susceptible children.
+Lactose intolerance is fairly common, for instance.
+People with this problem cannot eat any cow’s milk products (such as milk, most cheese, or milk chocolate).

 If your child suffers from frequent colds, asthma or ‘glue ear’, it’s worth cutting out dairy products for a while to see if it makes a difference.
-Wheat intolerance is another relatively common problem, and is even more difficult to deal with, as wheat is in so many products.
-Individuals may be allergic to citrus fruits, strawberries, nuts, eggs…. and the only solution is to avoid these foods.
-Home education makes this fairly simple, since your children are not eating school lunches.
-As they grow up they can take responsibility for their own nutritious eating.
+Wheat intolerance is another relatively common problem.
+It is even more difficult to deal with this, as wheat is in so many products.
+Individuals may be allergic to citrus fruits, strawberries, nuts, eggs…. the only solution is to avoid these foods.
+However, home education makes this easier, since your children are not eating school lunches.
+As they grow up they can take responsibility themselves for eating nutritiously.

 While it’s good to eat healthfully, don’t worry if your children are given less nutritious food by relatives or friends, once in a while.
 So long as they’re not allergic, they’re unlikely to come to any harm eating junk food once a month or so…and it’s much better to be relaxed about eating than to insist on a rigid adherence to good principles.
 Besides, if your children are used to drinking fresh fruit juice and smoothies, artificially flavoured drinks will become much less appealing to them.